 Last updated on September 22nd, 2019Sure, I’ve had time off from work.
 Of course, nowadays companies (notably, the ones I’ve worked for) conflate “sick time” with “paid time off” without any benefits known as “vacation time”, which means I’ve easily been able to burn through all of my available time off in various ways.
 One […]

 New Mexico is a very old place, relative to the rest of the United States.
 Santa Fe, the state capitol, is the second oldest city in the United States by only 20 years (oldest is Saint Augustine, Fla.).

 One of the things that make New Mexico so great, is represented well in this hike.
 Diversity in landscape.

-“Space is big.
+Last updated on September 28th, 2018“Space is big.
 Really big.
 You just won’t believe how vastly, hugely, mind-bogglingly big it is.
-I mean, you may think it’s a long way down the road to the chemist, but that’s just peanuts to space.” – Douglas Adams Hitchhiker’s Guide to the Galaxy It’s so big in fact, that there’s a huge radio […]
+I mean, you may think it’s a long way down the road to the chemist, but that’s just peanuts to space.” – Douglas Adams Hitchhiker’s Guide to the Galaxy It’s so big in fact, […]

 In southern New Mexico, in the Gila Wilderness area lies a landscape vastly different than is seen up north.

 The Albuquerque Railyards – as it’s known to locals, or the Santa Fe Railway Shops, as it is known historically, is one of those places I had always wanted to see, but never had the chance to visit.

 Somewhere in northern New Mexico, filled with aspen trees, wildflowers and the perfect mixture of meadow and forestland, Hamilton Mesa trail head is absolutely spectacular.